BrandwatchLtd/technical-test-qa/README.md

 2. Update user details
 3. Delete user

-The test scenarios are entirely up to you.
-You will not be evaluated on the number of tests created, but instead on the overall quality and efficiency of your automation tests (see evaluation section below).
+The test scenarios are entirely up to you, and you may use additional endpoints if you feel they will provide better coverage and improve your coding solution.
+You will be evaluated on which test cases you create as well as on the overall quality and efficiency of your automation code (see evaluation section below).

 **NOTE**: You are free to use any language you are comfortable with, but for reference, we've provided a maven project using Jackson and RestAssured libraries that you can use (feel free to make any changes that you see fit)